2018 will be the 8th year of DISCIPLE SUMMER MISSION.

-Disciple Summer Mission is composed of two teams that are made up of several members that plan, pray, and work hard to organize each week for your church’s youth group to attend.
+Disciple Summer Mission is composed of a teams of several leaders that plan, pray, and work hard to organize each week for your church’s youth group to attend.
 Over the course of the last 7 years, the dynamic of Disciple Summer Mission has changed from a couple of churches gathering, to about 550 participants, from 13 different states, in two different locations, and crossing into 7 different states.
 Our 7th year, we will be back to one trip, trying to help a community.
 All groups, 6th through the 12th grade and their accompanying adults, are welcomed to join us for a week of mission.

 Our Teams are: